Soviet submarine Shch-307: Construction and career

 Shch-307 was laid down by the Baltic Works in Leningrad on 6 November 1933 with the name of Treska.
 She was launched on 1 August 1934 and renamed Shch-307 on 15 September.
 The submarine was commissioned on 4 August 1935 into the Baltic Fleet.
 The boat was refitted in 1938–1939 and played no part in the 1939–1940 Winter War with Finland because she was conducting post-refit training.
 The submarine played a small role during Operation Barbarossa.
 During the Baltic Sea campaign, Shch-307 sank the off Dagö Island (now Hiiumaa, Estonia) on 10 August.
 She evacuated from Tallinn to Kronstadt on 28–30 August.

 The boat penetrated the Axis mine barrage defending the exit from the Gulf of Finland in September 1942 and sank a small merchant ship in the Åland Sea during her second war patrol in October.
-She made her next patrol in October 1944, after Estonia had been liberated and the Axis minefields cleared.
+She made her next patrol in October 1944, after Estonia had been re-occupied and the Axis minefields cleared.
 While patrolling in the vicinity of Vindava, Latvia, Shch-307 made six unsuccessful attacks on Axis shipping.
 During her next patrol in January 1945, the submarine missed a German patrol boat, but sank a small steamship.

 After the war, she was disarmed on 23 April 1948 and turned into a floating charging station renamed PZS-5 in 1949.
 The boat was stricken on 8 April 1957 and subsequently broken up; her conning tower was preserved as a memorial in Liepāja, Latvia.
 When that country became independent, the conning tower was moved to Moscow in 1994.